History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Medieval Butter Cross

-On the west side of the broad green of Witney a tree lined avenue leads to the Henry Box School.
+On the west side of the broad green a tree-lined avenue leads to the Henry Box School.
 The school was founded by grocer Henry Box in 1660 as a public grammar school.
 It is now a Comprehensive School noted for its high academic standards.

-The Cogges Farm Museum is located just outside Witney.
-Just a few miles west are the romantic ruins of Minster Lovell Hall.
+The Cogges Farm Museum is located just outside Witney, and just a few miles west are the romantic ruins of Minster Lovell Hall.

 - Early English parish church of St Mary the Virgin